homemade applesauce in a glass serving cup on an apple themed tablecloth

 Flavoring

 You can add a touch of vanilla to accentuate the apple flavor.
-You could even add a smidge of spiced rum or apple liqueur as a flavoring.
+You can even add a smidge of spiced rum or apple liqueur as a flavoring.
 If you are using an alcohol for flavoring, put it in when the apples are boiling down so the alcohol content will evaporate out.

 The possibilities are boundless.
 As always, the only rule of thumb is to use ingredients you like!
-Then you know you are going to enjoy the finished product.

-Here we go 👩🍳🍎🍏
+Here we go 👩â€ðŸ³ðŸŽðŸ

 Preparing the apples